code-dudes/resume/README.md

 You can easily create multiple copies for different companies and send to recruiters(download as PDF `File->Download->PDF`)

+**Note:** While opening on phone, use print layout to see how it's going to look.
+Still Mobile view might have issues, so view on Desktop/Laptop or use `Desktop View` in mobile browser.
+Also see tips section

 ---
 ### Available Templates
 - Senior Engineer - High Density - One Page: [link](https://docs.google.com/document/d/12VKwOvPnLgnE_zsFa1UYK3yZ30qsT9-k6uogBVpYLwc)